 Falling into these money pitfalls will not only cost you the lost money but there can be a large opportunity cost.
 Living beyond ones needs leaves less money for investments, emergencies, and ultimately it keeps you from buying assets that will improve the quality of your life and can appreciate.
 Like real estate for example.
 You might think that real estate is expensive right now, so there is no way you’re going to be able to afford a home.
 Well, perhaps that is a good way to think if you’re just looking to live in a big expensive home.
 But what if the real estate market crashes?
 Now you can buy a home for much less, this asset can appreciate, you could rent it out for cash flow, or you could live in it.
 But you will only have the opportunity to invest in this house if you have your credit picture in order, and if you have some money in your savings or investment fund that can be used as a down payment.

 Speaking of investment funds, if you can keep a budget and not fall into financial traps early in life, then you may have money to invest.
 Over the past 50 years the stock market has gained an average of 10.9%, while inflation has run at an average of 4.1%.
 In other words, 1 dollar in put into an average stock market index fund would become 21.25 after 20 years.
 If you start investing when you are young, you could retire very wealthy.
-There is a saying that time in the market is more important then timing the market.
-The meaning behind this, is that like with betting, its difficult to pick individual stocks and get in and out of them at the correct time.
-If you study and work at it the timing the market may work for you, but for the rest of us, history shows that if we diligently invest over the course of our lives we will do well.
+There is a saying that time in the market is more important than timing the market.
+The meaning behind this is that, like with betting, it is difficult to pick individual stocks and get in and out of them at the correct time.
+If you study and work at it the timing of the market may work for you, but for the rest of us, history shows that if we diligently invest over the course of our lives, we will do well.

 Dixon, A. (2019, December 12).
 These Financial Vices Cost Americans More Than $2,400 Per Year | Bankrate.
 These Financial Vices Cost Americans More Than $2,400 Per Year | Bankrate. https://www.bankrate.com/surveys/financial-vices-december-2019/.